Akshaj-Padmakar/DSA-Lab/README.md

 # DSA-Lab
- * This is codes for EE390 Lab.
+ * These are the codes for EE390 Lab.